abhishekarya1/Hash-Define-myNotes/content/spring-boot/maven.md

 </project>
 ```

-In complex project's we may need to import multiple BOMs and there is only one `<parent>` tag, so we import BOMs this way.
+In complex projects we may need to import multiple BOMs and there is only one `<parent>` tag, so we import BOMs this way.
 After the import it acts just like parent and we still need to add required dependencies in the `<dependency>` sections.

 {{% notice note %}}
 Both the parent and the child have a `<dependencyManagement>` tag in the **import** mechanism.